 When collaborations go horribly wrong

-Things don't always work out so well when two car makers get together.
-Alfa Romeo and Nissan's joint-venture of the 80s, for instance, may have sounded great on paper.
+Things don’t always work out so well when two car makers get together.
+Alfa Romeo and Nissan’s joint-venture of the 80s, for instance, may have sounded great on paper.
 Alfa styling with Japanese reliability?
 What could be better?
 Except the pair did it the wrong way round, marrying up the poor build quality and iffy electronics of the Milanese manufacturer with the boring as hell boxy body of the Nissan Cherry.
-As far as 'what the hell were they thinking' moments go, this one takes some beating.
+As far as ‘what the hell were they thinking’ moments go in the car industry, this one takes some beating.